jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 *Error formula.* $(n+1)$-point rule with nodes $x_0,x_1,\ldots, x_n$:
 $$\text{error}=\frac{f^{(2(n+1))}(\xi(x))}{(2(n+1))!}\prod_{\substack{j=0\\j\not=i}}^n (x-x_j)^2.$$
-Where does the squre come from?
+*Where does the square come from?*
+We assume that the derviatives of $f$ are continuous, therefore Hermite interpolation is the natural choice.

+**Example.**

 ## Probabilistic examples